Spills & Releases

 • B&D assisted a prominent plastic film manufacturing company respond to an EPA SPCC enforcement action arising out of a post-spill EPA inspection, develop and implement a compliant SPCC plan, and leverage necessary improvements to offset potential enforcement penalties.

-• B&D has worked with numerous industrial clients to evaluate the scope of their SPCC or FRP Plans with regard to materials that fall within the EPA and Coast Guard’s respective definitions of oil and hazardous substance.
+• B&D has worked with numerous industrial clients to evaluate the scope of their SPCC or FRP Plans with regard to materials that fall within the EPA and Coast Guard’s respective definitions of oil and hazardous substances.
 Improper classification of materials subject to SPCC Plan requirements can result in significant over-or under-inclusion of storage capacities in critical SPCC Plan requirements such as secondary containment and inspections.

-• B&D has conducted numerous compliance audits of facilities’ SPCC and FRP Plans, including making disclosures and corrective actions under EPA’s Audit Policy to gain civil penalty forgiveness.
+• B&D has conducted numerous compliance audits of facilities’ SPCC and FRP Plans, including disclosures and corrective actions under EPA’s Audit Policy to gain civil penalty forgiveness.

 • B&D has assisted with the mediation and litigation of commercial indemnity disputes regarding capital improvements made for SPCC Plan compliance in the context of corporate ownership changes of complex industrial operations.